meowdding/skyblock-pv/README.md

 <br/>If a tab has multiple categories, you can switch between them using the buttons on the top of the UI.

 > [!CAUTION]
-> If you get a chat message with "Something went wrong :3", it means our temporary API Key has expired.
+> If the screen doesn't finish load it's likely an expired API Key.
 > You can't update the key yourself, you need to join the server above and ping J10a1n15 or ThatGravyBoat to update it.
 > They key is now hosted separately in the proxy in the attempt of the admins to actually finally give us a permanent key.